godteri/Taiko-Encryption-Tool/README.md

 12. Drag and replace them into the readasset folder in the streamingassets folder

-13. Drag the music file into the encryption tool, and select decrypt music file, then rename the fileextension from bin to acb
+13. Drag the music file into the encryption tool exe, and select decrypt music file, then rename the fileextension from bin to acb

 14. Open up eternity and open the file